aya49/202105_sfu_setup_pythoncpp/writeup.md

 }
 ```

+A function definition includes:
+- a `return` type: `int`
+- function name: `mean`
+- input arguments: `(int a, int b)`

+Jargon: when we use a function and give it some input, we say we "call" a function and "pass" arguments into the function.

+Recall: when we pass a variable into a function, we pass its value; when we pass an array into a function, we pass its pointer.

 ## Python

-You can pull up documentation about a certain, e.g. function, in the Python interpreter (which you can bring up using `python` in your terminal) using `help`
+Pro tip: you can pull up documentation about a certain, e.g. function, in the Python interpreter (which you can bring up using `python` in your terminal) using `help`:
 ```
 $ python
 >> help(str)